“The film is praiseworthy for its good intentions and respectful tone, but there isn’t a sense of completion.”

 by Ken Bakely

-At least they got the title right.
+The title is meaningful.
 It’s hard not to be moved by the resolve and perseverance of Marina (Daniela Vega), the protagonist of Sebastián Lelio’s A Fantastic Woman.
 She’s a young waitress and musician, and, at the start of the film, is in a relationship with Orlando (Francisco Reyes), a middle-aged businessman.
 Their future seems bright; they are happy together.
 But difficulties begin, quickly and furiously – Orlando dies of an aneurysm one night, and Marina is left not only without a partner, but also the support and security that she enjoyed.
 The troubles begin in the hospital: the doctor eyes her with suspicion, wondering what someone her age would have been doing with someone his age.
 When she’s told to present her identification for archival purposes, we learn that Marina is a transgender woman.

 It’s then when the film moves into its key conflict.
 Orlando’s ex-wife (Aline Küppenheim) views the relationship as a shameful secret, and tells Marina this in no uncertain terms.
 Most of the family refuses to acknowledge her as a woman, and wouldn’t think of inviting her to the funeral.
 Marina becomes ostracized within this group, not only having to grieve alone, but denied the ability for grief to even register.
 A Fantastic Woman operates in this struggle, a push against a world of intolerance and erasure.
 Is it possible that this character is meant to be a stand-in for a larger community as a whole?
 There are certainly a variety of indignities she suffers that could be taken as comprehensive.
 She has difficulty affirming her gender on her ID, is harassed in public, and is often thought of as less than valid.